 What can you do with NLP?

-Think back again to the practical toolbox with the wrench and pliers.
-What can you repair with it?
-Exactly, almost anything.
-It's very similar to neuro-linguistic programming.
-You can use it in many ways to improve your communication, change behaviour and redefine relationships.
-Above all, NLP lets you grow personally and is therefore a decisive factor for personality development.
-Specifically, you can bring about the following changes that lead to more success and fulfillment in your life:
+Think back to that handy toolbox with the wrench and pliers.
+What can you fix with it?
+That's right, just about anything.
+Neuro-linguistic programming is much the same.
+You can use it in a variety of ways to improve your communication, change behaviors, and Relationships new to define.
+Above all, NLP allows you to grow personally and is therefore a decisive factor for personal development.
+Specifically, you can bring about the following changes that will lead to more success and fulfillment in your life:

 - Understanding the feelings, actions and motives of others